Crypto Exchange in Tbilisi, Georgia

 Financial warning patterns: Developers offering unusually low prices compared to market rates (15-20% below comparable projects), requesting cash-only payments, or showing incomplete previous projects alongside new launches often face liquidity problems.
 Check if the company has sufficient charter capital relative to project scope—undercapitalized developers struggle to complete construction during economic downturns.

-Operational concerns: Frequently changing company leadership, recent ownership restructuring, lack of professional website or marketing materials, absence of physical office space, or unwillingness to provide contractor contact information suggest operational instability.
+Operational concerns: Frequently changing company leadership, recent ownership restructuring, lack of a professional website or marketing materials, absence of physical office space, or unwillingness to provide contractor contact information are all potential indicators.
+These may indicate operational instability.
 In coastal areas like Batumi, seasonal developers who appear only during tourism peaks present higher abandonment risks.

 Market-specific issues: In Georgia’s crypto-friendly economy, some buyers use cryptocurrency for property transactions.
 When working with the financial service Werty for currency conversion, verify that the developer accepts transparent payment methods and provides proper receipts.
 Developers resistant to documented payment trails may be avoiding tax obligations or hiding financial difficulties.

-Should I use government registries or private agencies to check developers?
+Should I use government registries or private agencies to check developers before buying apartment in Georgia?

 Government registries provide primary verification: The Public Registry offers legally binding, official information that private agencies cannot match for authenticity.
 Start with napr.gov.ge for company registration, court records at justice.gov.ge for legal proceedings, and municipality websites for construction permits.